matloff/qeML/vignettes/overfitting.md

 overfitting results from "fitting the training data too well" or that we are "fitting the noise," again rather unsatisfying.

-Somewhat better are the explanations based on the famous Bias-Variance
+Somewhat better--but only somewhat-- are the explanations based on the famous Bias-Variance Tradeoff:
-Tradeoff:

 > Mean squared prediction error (MSPE) is the sum of squared bias and variance.
 > Bias and variance are at odds with each other.
 The lower the bias, the